Mari K. Eder: Career

 Eder served over 36 years in the army, inclusive of both Active and Army Reserve service.
 Eder commanded at the company, battalion, brigade and division level.
 Her previous assignments include the United States Army's Deputy Chief of Public Affairs, commander of the 6th Brigade (Professional Development), 80th Division (Institutional Training) while concurrently serving on active duty as the Chief of Staff with the Reserve Forces Policy Board (RFPB) in the Office of the Secretary of Defense.
 Eder had additional joint experience, serving with the United States European Command in Stuttgart, Germany where she was assigned as the Deputy Director of Public Affairs.
-There she directed theater media relations during NATO operations in Kosovo and at the inception of Operation Enduring Freedom in Afghanistan.

-Eder consults, advises, and speaks frequently at colleges and universities on national security issues, communications (including cyber and AI), ethics, and leadership.
-She has spoken on "The Information Apocalypse" to audiences ranging from the Atlanta Council on International Relations to the World Affairs Council Ambassador's Roundtable in Connecticut, and at George Mason University's Character Assassination and Populism conference in Arlington, Virginia.

-Eder has an established record of scholarship, research, and publishing.
-Her book, Leading the Narrative: The Case for Strategic Communication, is used in a number of university communications courses.
-She is the author of numerous case studies and articles on military ethics, leadership, and strategic communications as well as two books of children's stories.

-Eder was named an Honorary Member of the United States Army Judge Advocate General Corps in 2011, an accolade only accorded to two other individuals previously.
+Eder was named an Honorary Member of the United States Army Judge Advocate General Corps in 2011.
 She was named to the Communications Hall of Fame at Edinboro University of PA in 2013 and inducted into the Army Public Affairs Hall of Fame in 2017 and became the fourth recipient of the Joe Galloway Lifetime Achievement Award.
-Now in her second term as Trustee with the United States Army War College Foundation, she was elected to the Executive Committee in March, 2017 and serves as Board Secretary.
+Now in her second term as Trustee with the United States Army War College Foundation, she was elected to the Executive Committee in March, 2017 and is Board Secretary.